Samsung to tap Xilinx chips for 5G network equipment

 Financial terms of the deal were undisclosed.

-Xilinx makes programmable chips used in telecommunications equipment such as base stations made by Ericsson, Nokia and Huawei Technologies Co Ltd [HWT.UL].
-However, it was prevented from shipping some products to Huawei by U.S. authorities.
+Xilinx makes programmable chips used in telecommunications equipment such as base stations made by Ericsson, Nokia and Huawei Technologies Co Ltd. However, it was prevented from shipping some products to Huawei by U.S. authorities.

 Samsung, known by consumers mainly for its mobile phones, has been building and expanding a business in the network equipment industry, powering many of the 5G networks rolled out in Korea.